Curriculum Corner/Esquina de Plan de Estudios

 - Completed enrollment forms (We have these available for you at school or you can download them here)

 - A certified copy of your child's birth certificate

-- Proof of your Wake County address (current water, gas, or electric bill in parent's name, new signed lease, or offer to purchase agreement)
+- Two proofs of your Wake County address (One prior to April 9, 2013 (see below) and a current water, gas, or electric bill in parent's name, or a signed lease)

 - A photo ID of the parent or guardian